11 Simple Ways To Optimize Facebook Video AdsShawn Forno 07.21.2019

 - Custom audiences: Build your own custom audience by uploading your own customer list.

 Capture attention immediately with thumbnails

 It’s no secret that mobile Facebook users like to scroll.
 Even with integrated autoplay, your video ad has to convince viewers to linger in the first few seconds or they’ll never see your video ad.
 The best way to capture attention immediately is with an eye-catching video thumbnail and a dynamite opening frame.

-Your video ad should already be incredibly short—think 15 seconds or less!—so don’t waste time introducing yourself or your product.
+Your video ad should already be short, so don’t waste time introducing yourself or your product.
 Jump right to the pain point or the CTA with exciting, interesting graphics, motion, and story.

-Like we noted above, 85% of Facebook video is played without sound.
+Like we noted above, 85 percent of Facebook video is played without sound.
 And that’s not just mobile video—that’s site-wide.
 Facebook users don’t routinely use sound, so design your video to work like Charlie Chaplin.

 Just because you’re producing an ad doesn’t mean that you have to make it feel like an ad.
 Plenty of successful brands create Facebook ad campaigns that have nothing to do with hard conversion tactics and pushy sales techniques.
 Your video is far more likely to get views if it adds value to users—even if it’s an ad.